The Eco-Commoning Project

 The Eco-Commoning Project is a partnership project between Community Innovation Hub and Eco-Commons.
 The Project aims to shift the social, political, economic and spiritual mindset from an individualistic-capitalist system of thought to a relational; or eco-commons way-of-life .
 The Eco-Commoning Project lifts up the values of local, cooperative, equitable and sustainable in order to envision communities of faith as radical Changemakers and Innovators in this area.

 The Eco-Commoning Project conference

-- Western Ontario Waterways – featuring: Shelburne-Primrose Pastoral Charge, PASS kits (Panic, Anxiety and Stress Support) & Raw Carrot at Mount Forest United
+- Western Ontario Waterways – Shelburne-Primrose Pastoral Charge, PASS kits (Panic, Anxiety and Stress Support) & Raw Carrot at Mount Forest United

 - Northern Spirit – featuring: Kirk Centre & Bissell Centre